arturo-u-contreras/arturo-u-contreras/README.md

-### Hi there 👋
+### ¡Mucho gusto! 👋

-I am currently a student at UIC studying SWE.
+I am currently a student at UIC studying SWE. |
-You can reach me via email at arturo.u.contreras@gmail.com
+You can reach me via email at arturo.u.contreras@gmail.com |
+Fanatico del Madrid, Atlético Morelia, y la Selección Mexicana

 <!--
 **arturo-u-contreras/arturo-u-contreras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.